Stefan Dečanski: Reign

+Tensions began again, later in 1326, when Dubrovnik and Stephen II, Ban of Bosnia took actions against the Branivojevići.
+As a result, by the end of the same year, Serbia lost the region of Hum to Bosnia.

 Dečanski generally maintained an alliance with Andronikos II, aside from occasional disruptions.
 He avoided taking a position in the Byzantine civil war between Andronikos II and Andronikos III Palaiologos.
 Nevertheless, as Andronikos III gained control, he developed an alliance with Tsar Michael Asen III of Bulgaria.
 Michael Asen III divorced Dečanski's sister Anna and married the Byzantine princess Theodora Palaiologina instead.
 The allies intended to join forces for a major invasion of Serbia in 1330.
 In the most significant event of Dečanski's reign, he defeated and killed Michael Asen III in the Battle of Velbazhd (1330).
 Prince Stefan Dušan also contributed to the victory.

 Hearing of Michael's defeat, Andronikos III retreated.
 Dečanski's subsequent conquests pushed the Serbian border south into Byzantine Macedonia.
 Some of his courtiers, however, were discontented with his policies and conspired to dethrone him in favour of Stefan Dušan.
 In 1331, Dušan came from Skadar to Nerodimlje to overthrow Dečanski, who fled to Petrič.
 On 21 August 1331 Dušan captured Petrič after a siege and imprisoned his father in Zvečan Fortress, where he died on 11 November 1331.